jambuur/APEDSK99/README.md

 ### *Uploading Sketches*

-You definitely should switch the TI off before uploading the APEDSK99 sketch from the Arduino IDE.
+You definitely should switch off the TI before uploading the APEDSK99 sketch from the Arduino IDE.
 If you don't, there is a good chance the Arduino bootloader gets corrupted and you need a second Arduino to restore it.
 Yes I have been there ... several times.

-Alternatively you could connect Analog 1 to +5V before uploading with a jumper wire; this disables the TI buffer IC's so you can leave it powered on.
+Alternatively you could connect Analog 1 to +5V with a jumper wire before uploading ; this disables the sideport buffer IC's so you can leave the TI powered on.

 ### *Ignition sequence*